 - We will work to promote sales of retread tires.

 - Furthermore, we will develop tires and belts with a high regenerated mixture ratio, and reusable products.

 Review of FY 2020 Activities

 Expand the use rate of rubber recycled materials

-Regenerated rubber powder is a powdered material obtained by grinding up waste tires, principally by using heat on the waste tires, and this recycled material contributes to major savings and recycling of resources.
-In the past, regenerated rubber powder had large particle size, and blending with rubber resulted in degraded physical properties?this meant that it was difficult to use in tires.
-However, Yokohama Rubber established blending technologies that control physical degradation with compounds of fine powder grade, and commenced mass production of tires made from a compound of this regenerated rubber from February 2009.
-Over the past five years, the volume of regenerated rubber used by the Yokohama Rubber Tire Group has grown by around 2.9 times since 2008.
+Regenerated rubber powder is a powdered material obtained from grinding waste tires, principally by using heat on the waste tires, and this recycled material contributes to major savings and recycling of resources.
+However, Yokohama Rubber established blending technologies that control physical degradation and commenced mass production of tires made from this regenerated rubber from February 2009.
+Over the past five years, the volume of regenerated rubber used by the Yokohama Rubber Tire Group has grown by around 3.0 times since 2008.

-Usage ratio of regenerated rubber in all Yokohama Rubber products*1
+Usage ratio of regenerated rubber in Tire products*1

 High-rigidity wind sealant